 How do I register to vote or update my registration information?

-Click the button at right to complete a voter registration application.
-Print and sign the form, then mail it to the Board of Elections office.
-Registered voters may use the form to update their name, address and party.
+Click on the Voter Registration Application button below.
+Complete and sign the form.
+Then, submit it to the Board of Elections office.
+Registered voters may use the form to update their name, address and party affiliation.
 Registered voters may also update their registration information by completing the back of their voter card and mailing it to the Board of Elections office.

 Completed registration forms can be submitted in the following ways: